viamrobotics/docs/docs/tutorials/projects/verification-system.md

 For example:

 - Write a program using one of the [Viam SDK](/sdks/) to poll the `facial-verification` module for its current state, and take action when a particular state is reached.
-  For example, you could use [`GetClassificationsFromCamera()`](/appendix/apis/services/vision/#getclassificationsfromcamera) to capture when a transition into the `ALARM` state occurs, and then send you an Email with the captured image of the trespasser!
+  For example, you could use [`GetClassificationsFromCamera()`](/appendix/apis/services/vision/#getclassificationsfromcamera) to capture when a transition into the `ALARM` state occurs, and then send you an email with the captured image of the trespasser!
 - Try changing the type of [detectors](/services/vision/#detections), using different detectors for the `TRIGGER_1` and `TRIGGER_2` states.
 - Add the [filtered camera module](/how-tos/image-data/) to your machine, and use it as the source camera in your verification system in order to save images to the Viam cloud only when the system enters into specific states.
   This way, you could limit the images captured and synced to only those you are interested in reviewing later, for example.